cyclic-software/docs/docs/overview/launch.md

 ```
 Cyclic supports but does not require setting a port via the environment variables.
 :::tip  Automatic Port Discovery
-The port that the application is listening to is identified automatically and requests.
+The port that the application is listening to is identified automatically.
 :::

 Port 9001 is reserved for the runtime, other than that any port can be used and will be automatically selected.